 Offered: Spring.

-ART 332 - Renaissance Art (3)
+ART 332 – Studies in Renaissance Art (3)

-Focusing on the concept of the Renaissance from the fourteenth to the sixteenth centuries, this course surveys developments in painting, sculpture, and architecture in major European centers.
+Students will examine painting, sculpture, architecture, and visual culture in Europe and the regions with which it had contact from 1300-1600.
+The course may be repeated for credit with a change in topic.
 Lecture.

 Prerequisite: Prerequisite ART 231 or ART 231W and ART 232 or ART 232W